In a Nutshell:

 Drawbacks

-If you answered yes to those three questions, then you’re going to love what you read in this—our Via Genie chair review.
+If you answered yes to those three questions, then you’ll love what you read in this—our Via Genie chair review.

 That’s a bit of a two-edged sword, though.
 On the plus side, the fact that you can customize so many of the chair’s features when you order directly from the company is fantastic, and it means that you can create a chair that’s perfect for you and fits you like a glove.